 As per TS 38.213, a UE can be provided

-a location of a channel occupancy duration field in DCI format 2_0, by CO-DurationPerCell-r16, that indicates a remaining channel occupancy duration for the serving cell starting from a slot where the UE detects the DCI format 2_0 by providing a value from CO-DurationList-r16.
+a location of a channel occupancy duration field in DCI format 2_0, by CO-DurationPerCell-r16, that indicates a remaining channel occupancy duration for the serving cell starting from a first symbol of a slot where the UE detects the DCI format 2_0 by providing a value from CO-DurationList-r16.
 The channel occupancy duration field includes maxlog2COdurationListSize,1 bits, where COdurationListSize is the number of values provided by CO-DurationList-r16.
-If CO-DurationPerCell-r16 is not provided, the remaining channel occupancy duration for the serving cell is a number of slots, starting from a slot where the UE detects the DCI format 2_0, that the SFI-index field value provides corresponding slot formats
+If CO-DurationPerCell-r16 is not provided, the remaining channel occupancy duration for the serving cell is a number of slots, starting from the slot where the UE detects the DCI format 2_0, that the SFI-index field value provides corresponding slot formats

 As can be seen from the above, the provision of SFI is one means to determine the remaining channel occupancy duration, but it is not the only means.
 Channel occupancy information can also be provided by the channel occupany duration field in DCI format 2_0 with CO-DurationPerCell-r16.
 Hence, while there is a dependence for the indication of a gNB channel occupancy in time on SFI, there is no necessity for SFI to be provided for this purpose.